mongodb/mongo/src/mongo/transport/README.md

 # Transport Internals
 ## Ingress Networking

-Ingress networking refers to when a MongoDB process receives incoming requests from a client.
+Ingress networking refers to a server accepting incoming connections from MongoDB protocol clients.
+A client establishes a connection to a server, issues commands, and receives responses.
+A server can be configured to accept connections on several network endpoints.

-When a client wants to interact with a server, they must first establish a connection.
-The server listens on a single port for incoming client connections.
-Once a client connection is received, a client session is created out of this connection and commands begin to be processed on a dedicated thread, which can be either new or reused from a previous ingress connection.
-Each ingress connection will be granted temporary but exclusive lease of a worker thread.
+### Session and ServiceEntryPoint
+Once a client connection is accepted, a `Session` object is created to manage it.
+This in turn is given to the `ServiceEntryPoint` singleton for the server.
+The `ServiceEntryPoint` creates a `SessionWorkflow` for each `Session`, and maintains a collection of these.
+The `Session` represents the client side of that conversation, and the `ServiceEntryPoint` represents the server side.

+### SessionWorkflow
-The session accepts commands from the client and hands them off to a [ServiceEntryPointImpl].
-This entry point will spawn threads to perform specific tasks via a [ServiceExecutor], which is then used to initialize a [SessionWorkflow].
-The `SessionWorkflow` manages the life cycle of the client connection, organizing its traffic to simple request and response sequences represented internally as `WorkItem` objects.
-Only one `WorkItem` can be in progress at a time.
+While `Session` manages only the transfer of `Messages`, the `SessionWorkflow` organizes these into a higher layer: the MongoDB protocol.
+It organizes Session messages into simple request and response sequences represented internally as `WorkItem` objects.
+A `SessionWorkflow` can only have one `WorkItem` in progress at a time.

-A `WorkItem` starts with a request message, and may be associated with 0 or more response messages.

-Normally, a `WorkItem` is created by an incoming request and is resolved by the sending of a response.
+In the most straightforward case, a `WorkItem` is created by an incoming message from the `Session`, which is parsed by `SessionWorkflow` and sent to the `ServiceEntryPoint::handleRequest` function.
+The `WorkItem` is resolved by the sending of a response message, and destroyed.

+That's the basic case.
+A few more exotic message transfer styles exist, and these are also managed by the `SessionWorkflow`.
+See the section on message [flag bits][[wire_protocol_flag_bits] for details.

-A request that produces multiple responses is an "exhaust" command, and after each response is sent, a new `WorkItem` is synthesized from the completed one.
+A request that can produce multiple responses is an "exhaust" command.
+Internally, after each response is sent out, the `SessionWorkflow` synthesizes a new `WorkItem` from the completed one, and submits this synthetic request to `ServiceEntryPoint::handleRequest` as it would with a client-initiated request.

-A "more to come" request is similar to an exhaust command but requires the user to issue `getMore` commands to pull responses, as opposed to "exhaust" which generates responses spontaneously.
+In this way, the `SessionWorkflow` keeps the exhaust command going until one of the responses indicates that it is the last one.

-A request that produces no responses is a "fire and forget" command.
+A request may also have the "more to come" flag set, so that it produces no responses.
+This is known as a "fire and forget" command.
+This behavior is also managed by the `SessionWorkflow`.

+### Builders
 In order to return the results to the user whether it be a document or a response code, MongoDB uses the [ReplyBuilderInterface].
 This interface helps to build message bodies for replying to commands or even returning documents.